 Ziggy Marley & The Melody Makers

-However, the group decided to change tactics for the next album, 1993's Joy & Blues: Ghetto Youths United.
-Returning to their roots with a vengeance, and accompanied by former Wailers' bassist Aston Barrett, the album was their final one for Virgin.
-The label would later bundle up 17 singles and album tracks for the compilation The Best Of: 1988-1993.
-The Melody Makers now set up their own Ghetto Youth United label, and having signed to Elektra, released the R&B-flavored Free Like We Want 2 B in 1995.
-The excellent Fallen Is Babylon followed two years later, a more experimental album that ranged from R&B to ragga, and earned the band their third Grammy.
-They returned to Reggae Sunplash in 1998, and before the millennium was out, the rootsy Spirit of Music arrived.
-Although album sales for these later records never equalled their earlier peaks, on-stage the group remained unequalled.
-Permanent proof of this arrived in 2000 with the Ziggy Marley & the Melody Makers Live, Vol. 1, a powerful album boasting hits, a cover of their father's "Could You Be Loved," and a celebratory "People Get Ready." ~ Jo-Ann Greene
+The group decided to change tactics for the next album, 1993's Joy and Blues.
+Returning to their roots with a vengeance, and accompanied by former Wailers' bassist Aston Barrett, the album was their last for Virgin.
+The label would later bundle up 17 singles and album tracks for the compilation Best Of: 1988-1993.
+The Melody Makers set up their own Ghetto Youth United label, and having signed to Elektra, released the R&B-flavored Free Like We Want 2 B in 1995.
+The excellent Fallen Is Babylon followed two years later, a more experimental album that ranged from R&B to ragga, and it earned the band their third Grammy.
+They returned to Reggae Sunsplash in 1998, and before the millennium was out, the rootsy Spirit of Music arrived.
+Although album sales for these later records never equaled their earlier peaks, on-stage the group remained unequaled.
+Permanent proof of this arrived in 2000 with the Ziggy Marley & the Melody Makers Live, Vol. 1, a powerful album boasting hits, a cover of their father's "Could You Be Loved," and a celebratory "People Get Ready."
+Free Like We Want 2 B and Out to Play were released in 2008 and 2009, respectively. ~ Jo-Ann Greene

 Track List: The Best Of Ziggy Marley And The Melody Makers (1988-1993)

 Track List: Free Like We Want 2 B

 Don't have a Pandora account?
 Sign up

 Already have a Pandora account?
 Log In